blue gemstones - unheated royal blue sapphire in rhodium and white goldblue gemstones - unheated royal blue sapphire in rhodium and white gold

 These gems come from the original vein of mining in the Batalha mine, and have not been enhanced with heat.
 A stunning 4.15ct gem sits in the ring, and the pendant carries a 15ct stone.
 Photo courtesy of Shelly Sargent, Somewhere in the Rainbow Collection.

-Known for watery blues and blue-greens, aquamarine never reaches the dark tones and high saturation of sapphires and tourmalines.
-Nevertheless, darker tones hold more value, even if the stone is somewhat gray.
-In the past, the beloved modern March birthstone was used as a talisman to keep sailors safe at sea.
+Aquamarine captures watery blues and blue-greens but never reaches the dark tones or high saturation of sapphires.
+As the popular March birthstone, it traditionally served as a talisman to keep sailors safe at sea.

 This engagement ring features a 1.08ct oval aquamarine.